 If you’re off having a baby or you’ve had problems in the family, then a non-reply is understandable.
 But just answer early enough so you don’t forget, and you’ll cause a lot less stress to the host.

 And with children’s parties, we hear of children who’ve had no rsvps, then had everyone turn up or no-one turn up.
 Neither are great, with the latter causing much upset to children and anger for parents.
+Parents not replying to party invites is just rude and not on.

-Declining a party invitation
+Declining children’s party invitations

 We can’t all go to every party but like an acceptance, you should always reply so the host has a definite answer.
 I always assume that if someone doesn’t reply then they’re not going.
 I’d be horrified to not reply, then take my child along to a party only to find they hadn’t been catered for or couldn’t be let into the venue because the numbers were already set.
 Good luck explaining that to a child if you’re ever in that situation.